DelphinusLab/prover-node-docker/README.md

 - `server_url` - The URL of the server to connect to for tasks.
 The provided URL is the dockers reference to the host machines 'localhost'
 - `priv_key` - The private key of the prover node.
 This is used for `Deploy` tasks.

-Ensure the chains for deployment are as expected, and the provider details are correct as per the template.

-### **Important**!

-Ensure the networks within the truffle config are correct.
-Docker will bind mount this file into the container, and the container will use the networks specified in this config file.

 ## Start